Lornatang/YOLOv3-PyTorch/README.md

 <p align="center"><img src="assets/zidane.jpg" width="608"></p>

 ### Overview
-This project is a [YOLOv3](http://xxx.itp.ac.cn/abs/1804.02767) object detection system developed by [PyTorch](https://pytorch.org/) neural network framework developed by FaceBook Company.
+This project is a [YOLOv3](http://xxx.itp.ac.cn/abs/1804.02767) object detection system.
+Development framework by [PyTorch](https://pytorch.org/).

 The goal of this implementation is to be simple, highly extensible, and easy to integrate into your own projects.
 This implementation is a work in progress -- new features are currently being implemented.